-- You can make donuts in air fryer as a real treat, or use tubes of refrigerated Pillsbury goodies and cook air fryer cinnamon rolls for sweetness instead.
+- You can make donut holes in air fryer as a real treat, or use tubes of refrigerated Pillsbury goodies and cook air fryer cinnamon rolls for sweetness instead.

-If you are looking to cook full size Italian sausage or frozen sausage like you see here, follow our Ninja Foodi sausage timing.
+If you are looking to cook full size Italian sausage or frozen sausage like you see here, follow our Ninja Foodi sausage in the air fryer timing.
 They still cook much faster than smoked brats or on the stovetop so this is how we prepare these as well.

 Can you reheat cooked sausages?

-If you are looking for how to cook sausage patties in air fryer we have that method too.
+There are many brands out there so choose whichever you like.
+These were raw and not precooked when you buy them, those wouldn’t take as long.
 You can even add a few eggs into the basket and cook everything together in one short air fry session.

 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!